Undergraduate Academic Programs / Departments / Courses

 Total Semester Hours = 21

-The UPEI Co-op Program is an integrated approach to university education which enables students to alternate academic terms on campus with work terms in suitable employment.
-The success of such programs is founded on the principle that students are able to apply theoretical knowledge from course studies in the workplace and return to the classroom with practical workplace experience.
+The UPEI Co-operative Program is an integrated approach to university education which enables students to alternate academic terms on campus with work terms in suitable employment.
+The success of such programs is founded on the principle that students can apply theoretical knowledge from course studies in the workplace and return to the classroom with practical workplace experience.
 Students who successfully complete all the requirements of the program will have the notation entered on their transcripts and on the graduation parchment.

-Students accepted into the program complete at least three paid work terms of normally 14 weeks duration, and three professional development courses.
+Students accepted into the program complete at least three paid work terms of 14 to 16 weeks duration, and a series of Career Skills courses.
 Credits earned through completion of work terms are counted as general electives.

-The Co-op option is available to full-time students in the Biology Major or Honours program.
-Applications to the Co-op Education Program are normally made after completion of the first year of study.
+The Co-operative option is available to full-time students in the Biology Major or Honours program.
+Applications to the Co-operative Education Program are normally made after completion of the first year of study.

 See the Co-operative Education Program section of the UPEI Academic Calendar for more information.

 This program combines the practical, theoretical and analytical strengths of courses provided by accredited NAWTA (North American Wildlife Technology Association) programs, and by the University of Prince Edward Island, for students interested in obtaining rigorous training in wildlife conservation.
-Foundational science courses (e.g. General Chemistry) as well as senior analytical courses in the environmental sciences at the university level (e.g. Biodiversity and Conservation Biology, Marine Biology) complement the strong field training acquired during the college diploma program.
+Foundational science courses as well as senior analytical courses in the environmental sciences at the university level complement the strong field training acquired during the college diploma program.

 (NOTE: As per Academic Regulation #1 h), all undergraduate degree programs require successful completion of IKE-1040, one of UPEI-1010, 1020 or 1030, and a Writing Intensive Course.)